-What tools are available to me on Sketchfab to disallow use of my artwork for training generative AI programs?
+What tools are available to me on Sketchfab so my artwork is not used for training generative AI programs?

 If you would like to identify your work as prohibited from use by generative AI programs, you can take one of two approaches: